sharpsan/handbrake-cli_bash/README.md

 &nbsp;

-  5.0 script variables to modify (only make modifications to the actual bash.sh script, not the symlinks)
+  5.0 script variables to modify (only make modifications to the actual script, not the symlinks)

   5.1 IFE is for the extension of the files *to be processed*